SSuchetha/dsa-problems/README.md

-# Easy-array-prob
-Solution to easy array problems
+Solution to some array problems